joanna-salek/NLP_school_project/README.md

-# This is a University project for Natural language processing course
+# This is a university project for Natural language processing course
 The aim of this project is to create several models for predicting movie reviews based on their contents and compare accuracy between them selecting the best one.
 Reviews are downloaded from the internet.